 Phu Quoc – 10 nights

 A short flight to the island in the south of Vietnam will give you the serenity you will need at the end of a busy few weeks exploring Vietnam.
 It was just what we needed to relax and soak up some sun and beach time.
-The beaches are golden brown and soft sand for kids to build sand castles along Long beach.
+The beaches are golden brown and soft sand for kids to build sandcastles along Long beach.

 We honestly stayed close to our beach by our bungalow.
 Beach life, sun, water and relaxation.
-But, some other options we considered to do was going to Sio Beach, Pepper farm, Safari Park, waterslides (Viperworld) and renting scooters.
+But, some other options we considered to do were going to Sio Beach, Pepper farm, Safari Park, waterslides (Viperworld) and renting scooters.

 Our favourites restaurants on the island were Crab House, Rory and Kim Lin.
 All the restaurants tended to have more westernized food, so in comparison to other places in Vietnam, the Vietnamese food was average.

 Anywhere along Long Beach is a great spot to stay on the island.
 We stayed at Viet Than Bungalows, which was directly on the beach.
 The bungalows were basic, a step up from camping, but for the price, it was an experience to stay in a beachfront bungalow.
-Check out the latest prices and more details.

 - Mostly cash for everything on this island, so have money on hand before sitting down at a restaurant.